Quantum Mechanics in Terms of Realism

 We first calculate the probability $P_{1}(u_{n},w_{m})$ of a transition where the state (D3) changes into either the state $w_{m}(1)u_{n}(2)$ or the state $w_{m}(2)u_{n}(1)$ with equal probability.
 This is the probability that in B's apparatus there will be a particle (``whichever of the two it is'') with state $u_{n}$ and in A's apparatus a particle with state $w_{m}$.
 It is [see the remark on (C2) in Appendix C]

-With $\langle w_{l}(1)u_{k}(2),w_{m}(1)u_{n}(2)\rangle = \langle w_{l}(2)u_{k}(1),w_{m}(2)u_{n}(1)\rangle = \delta _{lm}\delta _{kn}$ this becomes
+With $\Big( w_{l}(1)u_{k}(2),w_{m}(1)u_{n}(2)\Big) = \Big( w_{l}(2)u_{k}(1),w_{m}(2)u_{n}(1)\Big) = \delta _{lm}\delta _{kn}$ this becomes

-As the scalar products in (D5) are zero the formula reduces to
+As the scalar products in (D4) are zero the formula reduces to

 The scalar products are zero because the final wave function $u_{l}$ of the particle in apparatus B and the final wave function $w_{l}$ of the particle in apparatus A are well separated from each other and do not overlap.
-The interaction of a wavepacket from the coalesced system (D1) with that apparatus that operated first had led to reduction and to splitting of the system.
+The interaction of a wavepacket from the entangled system (D1) with that apparatus that operated first, had led to reduction and to disentanglement of the system.

 Second we consider the probability of B observing that his particle assumes the state $u_{n}$ irrespective of the state of A's particle.
 This is obtained by summing the probability $P_{1}(u_{n},w_{m})$ over all states of A's particle